Toxic Ingredients

 Today I'm going to expose processed and packaged garbage somehow known as "foods" that have become commonplace in society.
 Their hidden alternative names, and how they can affect your health.
 I'm not going to use any pics in this article, what would they be off anyway... sick people? because thats what happens to people when they eat a diet that has many of the ingredients I'll list here.
 Many people say to me and I used to think, oh my grand parents never minded what they ate and lived to 90.
 Well yes, because even if they had a basic and not particularly healthy diet because of their era they would have avoided processed food.
 Even when I grew up in the 1980's there was barely anything around processed.
 It's become part of life now, nearly all food products are contaminated.

-I wrote an article just on MSG last week here so I won't cover that.
-After you have read this one, please go look at Georgias article on Clean Eating.
+I wrote an article on MSG last week so I won't cover that.
+After you have read this one, please go look at Georgias guide on Eating Cleaner.
 We have a whole section called Food as Medicine which has some great stuff in.
 But this moment I want to inform you more about how bad these food toxins are.
 I know you're smart and healthy (or about to start being healthy) because you're at Ancient Purity.
 You likely eat net zero processed foods, but sometimes people even with healthy diets have the odd cheat day, cheat meal, or are stuck with something convenient that day.
 It happens, I've had to buy a sandwich in a garage, I've eaten in roadside service stations, you know the chain of restaurants / fast food places we've all seen.
 My point is here is to tell you how bad each of these toxins are so you actually go...
 Uhm I think I'd rather not eat than have that, or I'll find anything else just to keep me going.
 Maybe knowing this stuff will make you think... actually cheat day isn't worth it.
 So let me get on with my no thrills article...

 High Fructose Corn Syrup (HFCS)